artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 the
 [STM32F769BIT6](https://www.st.com/en/microcontrollers-microprocessors/stm32f769bi.html).
-This chip comes in an LQFP-208 package and boasts multiple USARTS, A DSI hardware peripheral and most importantly three CAN buses.
+This chip comes in an LQFP-208 package and boasts multiple USARTS, A DSI hardware peripheral and most importantly, three CAN buses.
 Historically, the team had made use of the [CAN Bus Shield](https://wiki.seeedstudio.com/CAN-BUS_Shield_V2.0/) from Seeed Studio.
-The circuit on the shield needed to be copied onto the team's custom PCBs adding complexity to each design.
+The circuit on the shield had to be copied onto the team's custom PCBs, adding complexity to each design.
 The CAN peripherals on the STM32 MCU remove the need for this circuit while also opening the opportunity to run multiple CAN buses for higher data throughput without copying the bulky SPI circuit several times over.
-Moreover, the CAN peripherals on the STM32 support interrupts on message receive allowing the team to abandon the clunky polling based approach used on Arduino.
+Moreover, the CAN peripherals on the STM32 support interrupts on message receive, thus allowing the team to abandon the clunky polling based approach used on Arduino.
 With an MCU selected and tested, I set out to layout the MCU on a custom PCB.
 It was essential to be able to use STM32 on custom PCBs since most team projects involved boards with highly constrained form factors where placing